Star Wars Math: Jabba's Game Galaxy: Critical reception

 Macworld praised the animation, though felt the educational content was lacking.
 Newsday and The Washington Times liked the "extraordinary" animation and the Hollywood soundtrack, ultimately deeming it a fun experience for fans of the franchise.
 The Washington Times liked that the game's construction "slyly" taught players basic arithmetic and logic in a "totally fun" way that made the reviewer smile.
 Daily Campus disliked the character of Watto, though felt he was redeemed in games such as Star Wars Math.
 Chron felt the minigames were "agreeably atmospheric and offbeat", though felt they were more work than play.
-Vandal asserted that in the oeuvre of Star Wars titles, this is one of the few educational games, and requires players to do continuous mathematical calculations.
+Vandal asserted that in the oeuvre of Star Wars titles, this is one of the few educational games and requires players to do continuous mathematical calculations.
 Allgame felt the game contained both good and bad elements of design.

-The Parenting Center honoured it as a Seal of Approval Winner Holiday 2000.
+The Parenting Center honored it as a Seal of Approval Winner Holiday 2000.